developdata/CCIDiploma-Unit3/README.md

 [Voltage, Current, Resistance, and Ohm's Law](https://learn.sparkfun.com/tutorials/voltage-current-resistance-and-ohms-law/all)

+## Week 4 - Thursday 12th November 2020: Arduino Data to a Web Page
+This week you will be sending data from an Arduino to a web page, via a local Node.js server on your computer.
+The data will be a button click, the web page will say how many times the button has been clicked then the page is opened.

+### Week 4 materials

+### Week 4 homework

 ## Arduino Project Book notes
 As I’ve been going through the project book again, I’ve been noting down things that might be helpful, things that I had to do slightly differently, or didn’t give me the expected result.